 A Cultural Taonga: Te Reo Māori

-There is understandable solemnity surrounding the use and practice of te reo Māori because it is so precious, however the movement to revitalise the language is currently starting to establish a foothold for the language in everyday use.
+There is understandable solemnity surrounding the use and practice of te reo Māori because it is so precious.
+At the same time, the movement to revitalise the language is gaining momentum, establishing a stronger foothold in everyday life.

 Kia kaha tātou ki te kōrero Māori

-May we all keep up our strength to speak Māori
+May we all keep our strength to speak Māori

 My mouth yearns